Recycling and Sustainability at Gardeners Sydenham

 We also invest in low-tech, high-impact measures: prioritising local suppliers, sourcing reclaimed materials for projects, and using on-site chipping and composting to cut down on transport.
 These operational choices directly support our recycling percentage target and help create a resilient, local cycle of materials.

+A woman with blonde hair styled in a ponytail, wearing a purple jacket and a light purple top, is standing outdoors in a garden during daytime.
+She is smiling and holding a tray of potted flowering plants with vibrant yellow, white, and pink blooms.
+The garden background features lush green grass, various shrubs, and trees, with a stone pathway and steps leading to a higher level.
+There are also some empty terracotta plant pots placed on the grass and paving area, indicating garden maintenance or planting activity.
+The environment appears well-maintained, natural, and suitable for gardening services focused on outdoor space enhancement and sustainability in Sydenham or surrounding areas.
 In practice the sustainable rubbish gardening area is designed to be accessible and educational.
 We provide clear signage and colour-coded containers so volunteers and residents know where to put garden waste, plastic pots, broken terracotta, and metal fixtures.
 Training sessions (for volunteers only) and site tours demonstrate how separation improves outcomes and how compost and reclaimed materials are reused.

 Gardeners in Sydenham can expect transparency: periodic reporting on diversion rates, updates on partnerships, and continuous improvement in our operations — all geared toward reducing waste, lowering emissions, and increasing the reuse of valuable garden materials.
 Together we can make sustainable gardening the norm.